TeamHaxGD/GDDocs/endpoints/updateGJUserScore22.md

 #### accGlow
 Toggles glow on and off using 1 (true) and 0 (false)
 #### seed, seed2
 Encrypted strings to validate the request.
-Encryption method is Base64 encode -> Gzip.
+Encryption method is `Plain Text -> Gzip -> Xor -> Base64`
 #### icon, iconType, special
 Currently being researched.
 #### secret